Ed94/gencpp/Readme.md

 * ASTs are wrapped for the user in a Code struct which is a wrapper for a AST* type.
 * Both AST and Code have member symbols but their data layout is enforced to be POD types.
 * This library treats memory failures as fatal.
-* Strings are stored in their own set of arenas.
+* Cached Strings are stored in their own set of arenas.
 AST constructors use cached strings for names, and content.
   * `StringArenas`, `StringCache`, `Allocator_StringArena`, and `Allocator_StringTable` are the associated containers or allocators.
 * Strings used for serialization and file buffers are not contained by those used for cached strings.
-  * They are currently using `Memory::GlobalAllocator`, which are tracked array of arenas that grows as needed (adds buckets when one runs out).
+  * They are currently using `GlobalAllocator`, which are tracked array of arenas that grows as needed (adds buckets when one runs out).
-  * Memory within the buckets is not reused, so its inherently wasteful (most likely will give non-cached strings their own tailored allocator later)
+  * Memory within the buckets is not reused, so its inherently wasteful.
+  * I will be augmenting the single arena with a simple slag allocator.
 * Linked lists used children nodes on bodies, and parameters.
 * Its intended to generate the AST in one go and serialize after.
 The constructors and serializer are designed to be a "one pass, front to back" setup.
 * When benchmarking, the three most significant var to tune are:
-  * `Memory::Global_BlockSize` (found gen_dep.hpp) : Used by the GlobalAllocator for the size of each global arena.
+  * `Global_BlockSize` (found gen_dep.hpp) : Used by the GlobalAllocator for the size of each global arena.
   * `SizePer_StringArena` (found in gen.hpp under the constants region) : Used by the string cache to store strings.
   * `CodePool_NumBlocks` (found in gen.hpp under constants region) : Used by code pool to store ASTs.
   * The default values can handled generating for a string up to a size of ~650 kbs (bottleneck is serialization).